mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/README.md

 This repository is for the transfer learning or domain adaptive with fault diagnosis.

+It should be notice that we use the tensorflow 1.15.
+If one use the lastest tensorflow, there will be some errors.

 The paper is as follow:

 [Domain Adaptation with Multilayer Adversarial Learning for Fault Diagnosis of Gearbox under Multiple Operating Conditions](https://ieeexplore.ieee.org/abstract/document/8943056)